ireneisdoomed/phenomena/README.md

 ## What are we trying to solve?

+I want like to know which symptoms are most likely to be associated with asthma.
+Let's give a simplistic example and say that people with asthma are often allergic to aspirin.
+We have a set of candidate genes that we have linked to asthma, and a similar set of genes has been linked to aspirin hypersensitivity.
+What if the fact that the patients had asthma was confounding the evidence for aspirin allergy?
+What if we are really talking about the same signal?

-Having a better understanding of the relationships between diseases and phenotypes can help in many ways:
+Having a better characterisation of a disease like depression can help in many ways:

 - **Uncover new mechanistic insights**.
 Identification of new molecular pathways that are involved in the disease, and which may be potential drug targets.
 - **Uncover new disease biomarkers**.
 Identification of molecules or patterns tart are over-represented in the presence of disease.